 Introduction

 Evolutionary history can be reconstructed using parsimony-based or probabilistic approaches.
-Because models used with molecular datasets generally share a common probabilistic construction, statistical methods can be used to determine which is the most appropriate [1].
-It is more difficult to establish whether probabilistic models or parsimony, a method that is widely used with morphological data, better reconstruct phylogenetic relationships (which are typically unknown).
+Because models used with molecular datasets generally share a common probabilistic construction, statistical methods can be used to determine the most appropriate model [1].
+With morphological datasets, however, it is more difficult to establish whether probabilistic models or parsimony better reconstruct phylogenetic relationships (which are typically unknown).

 A pragmatic approach to this question is to simulate data from a known tree.
-With the important – and arguably fatal [2,3] – caveat that generative trees and simulated morphological datasets may be unrealistic [2,3], probabilistic approaches typically reconstruct the generative tree most accurately, followed by parsimony under equal and implied weights in turn [4–9].[5–11][9][2][5–8,11][2]
+With the important caveat that generative trees and simulated morphological datasets may be unrealistic [2,3], probabilistic approaches typically reconstruct the generative tree most accurately (i.e. with least conflict), followed by parsimony under equal and implied weights in turn [4–9].

+Previous studies have advocated accuracy as the sole criterion by which to select a method [5–11].
+Congreve & Lamsdell [9] (problematically [2]) define the most accurate tree as the one that bears the fewest of incorrect splits.
+Other authors [5–8,11] use the Robinson-Foulds distance as a proxy for accuracy (even though the RF distance is also influenced by precision; a pair of trees can be made two units more similar by replacing an incorrect partition with a correct one, or by collapsing two incorrect partitions.)
+Goloboff et al. [2] propose alternative tree similarity metrics as proxies for accuracy.

 Accuracy alone, however, is not the only goal when reconstructing trees [11].
-No tree is more accurate than a single polytomy, for a total absence of relationship information guarantees that no relationship is incorrectly resolved.
+No tree shows less conflict than a single polytomy, for a total absence of relationship information guarantees that no relationship is incorrectly resolved.
 An emphasis on accuracy therefore disadvantages methods that produce highly resolved trees [11] (and vice versa).
+Naturally [12], more accurate methods consistently yield less resolution [2,5,7,8,11].

+This trade-off has been acknowledged by collapsing groups whose support is below an arbitrary value [2,6,8,11], which sacrifices resolution in order to improve accuracy—but despite acknowledging the role of resolution, these studies still treat accuracy as synonymous with performance.

-[12][2,5,7,8,11][2,6,8,11]We should favour methods that recover as much information as possible about the true tree, striking a balance between accuracy and resolution.
-For example, a tree that resolves 20 relationships conveys much information about the correct tree, even if one of those relationships is incorrect; a tree that resolves just one relationship conveys less information, even if that single relationship is correct.[12]
+We should instead favour methods that recover as much information as possible about the true tree, striking a balance between accuracy and resolution.
+For example, a tree that resolves 20 relationships conveys much information about the correct tree, even if one of those relationships is incorrect; a tree that resolves just one relationship conveys less information, even if that single relationship is correct.
+By the same measure, if two trees are equally accurate, then the more precise contains more phylogenetic information: accuracy and resolution are two complementary ways that a tree can be useful, and our objective should be to maximise both [12].
+Here I explore whether previous conclusions hold up if trees are evaluated according to their overall similarity (in terms of shared information) rather than ‘accuracy’ alone.

-The quartet dissimilarity [11,12] and normalised symmetric difference [13] metrics allow information-based comparisons between two trees.
-The former considers whether each possible quartet (a set of four taxa) is resolved the same way (s) or a different way (d) on each tree; resolved in tree 1 only (r1); resolved in tree 2 only (r2); or unresolved in both trees (u) [12,13].
-The latter replaces quartets with internal edges (i.e. bipartitions or splits) as its unit of measurement.
-Dissimilarity is given by (2d + r1 + r2) / 2E, where E is the total number of quartets or internal edges.
-By measuring the number of quartet or edge modifications required to change from one tree into the other, this metric integrates both accuracy and resolution into a single measure of informativeness.

-Partitions offer a simple but incomplete measure of the relationship information accommodated in a tree.
-For example, the trees {(A, [X, B]), (C, D)} and {(A, B), ([C, X], D)} have no partitions in common, even though they both contain the same information regarding the relationships between (A, B) and (C, D).
-As a consequence, the normalised symmetric difference suffers three essential shortcomings [15].
-Firstly, it has limited resolution; the number of unique values that the metric can take is two less than the number of taxa.
-Secondly, it is rapidly saturated; relatively small differences can result in the maximum distance value.
-Thirdly, its value can be counterintuitive; for example, moving a single tip to a particular location can generate a higher distance metric than moving both that tip and its immediate neighbour to the same point (Supplementary Text).

-Quartets, in contrast, completely represent all relationship information within a tree.
-The quartet dissimilarity measure allows high resolution, does not rapidly reach saturation, generates a meaningful value for random trees, is robust to the placement of wildcard taxa, and consistently increases in value as trees become more different.
-I consider it to represent a more useful and meaningful indicator of tree similarity.

 Methods